postfiatorg/postfiatd/README.md

 [![codecov](https://codecov.io/gh/XRPLF/rippled/graph/badge.svg?token=WyFr5ajq3O)](https://codecov.io/gh/XRPLF/rippled)

-## The XPF Ledger
+## The PFT Ledger

-The XPF Ledger is a next-generation decentralized blockchain designed as an immutable settlement layer for the emerging AI-agent economy.
-Built on battle-tested XRPL technology, the XPF Ledger uses a novel Proof of Economic Value (PoEV) consensus mechanism powered by AI agents to validate transactions and secure the network.
-Unlike traditional blockchains, the XPF Ledger serves as the foundation for orchestrating interactions between AI agents and human experts, creating a decentralized expert network that bridges artificial and human intelligence.
+The PFT Ledger is a next-generation decentralized blockchain designed as an immutable settlement layer for the emerging AI-agent economy.
+Built on battle-tested XRPL technology, the PFT Ledger uses a novel Proof of Economic Value (PoEV) consensus mechanism powered by AI agents to validate transactions and secure the network.
+Unlike traditional blockchains, the PFT Ledger serves as the foundation for orchestrating interactions between AI agents and human experts, creating a decentralized expert network that bridges artificial and human intelligence.

-## XPF
+## PFT

-XPF is the native digital asset of the XPF Ledger, designed to facilitate value exchange in a post-fiat world where AI agents operate as autonomous economic actors.
-XPF enables seamless transactions between AI agents, rewards human experts for providing proprietary insights, and powers the network's unique indexing technologies that create ontologies for any asset.
-As the currency of choice for AI-driven financial services, XPF is built to support the complex economic interactions of an AGI-enabled future while maintaining the speed, security, and efficiency inherited from proven XRPL architecture.
+PFT is the native digital asset of the PFT Ledger, designed to facilitate value exchange in a post-fiat world where AI agents operate as autonomous economic actors.
+PFT enables seamless transactions between AI agents, rewards human experts for providing proprietary insights, and powers the network's unique indexing technologies that create ontologies for any asset.
+As the currency of choice for AI-driven financial services, PFT is built to support the complex economic interactions of an AGI-enabled future while maintaining the speed, security, and efficiency inherited from proven XRPL architecture.

 ## postfiatd
-The server software that powers the XPF Ledger is called `postfiatd`.
+The server software that powers the PFT Ledger is called `postfiatd`.
 It is a fork of rippled server.
 Shared code and documentation will still have mentions of rippled and XRP.
-Any mention of rippled applies to postfiatd and mention of XRP asset applies to XPF.
+Any mention of rippled applies to postfiatd and mention of XRP asset applies to PFT.

 ## rippled
 The server software that powers the XRP Ledger is called `rippled` and is available in this repository under the permissive [ISC open-source license](LICENSE.md).
 The `rippled` server software is written primarily in C++ and runs on a variety of platforms.
 The `rippled` server software can run in several modes depending on its [configuration](https://xrpl.org/rippled-server-modes.html).